kubernetes/website/content/en/docs/contribute/review/for-approvers.md

 {{< table caption="Prow commands for reviewing" >}}
 Prow Command | Role Restrictions | Description :------------|:------------------|:-----------
-`/lgtm` | Anyone, but triggers automation if a Reviewer or Approver uses it | Signals that you've finished reviewing a PR and are satisfied with the changes.
+`/lgtm` | Organization members | Signals that you've finished reviewing a PR and are satisfied with the changes.
 `/approve` | Approvers | Approves a PR for merging.
 `/assign` | Reviewers or Approvers | Assigns a person to review or approve a PR `/close` | Reviewers or Approvers | Closes an issue or PR.